 The Florida Commission is precluded under state law from ordering the implementation of extended local calling by companies which have elected price regulation.
-The Commission's interpretation of Sections 271 and 272 of the 1996 Act and state law41 raises questions as to the authority of the Commission to order a separate affiliate of the ILEC to implement extended local calling on an interLATA basis.
-Sections 271 and 272 of the 1996 Act prohibit BOCs from originating interLATA traffic until they meet the requirements of the "competitive"
+The Commission's interpretation of Sections 271 and 272 of the 1996 Act and state law30 raises questions as to the authority of the Commission to order a separate affiliate of the ILEC to implement extended local calling on an interLATA basis.
+Sections 271 and 272 of the 1996 Act prohibit BOCs from originating interLATA traffic until they meet the requirements of the "competitive checklist"; and Section 272 requires that only a separate and independent affiliate of the BOC is permitted to originate interLATA traffic once the checklist conditions are satisfied.

-41 Some of the potential complications arising from state law include the characterization of extended local calling as local or toll service, as well as its characterization as basic or non-basic service.
+Some of the potential complications arising from state law include the characterization of extended local calling as local or toll service, as well as its characterization as basic or non-basic service.
 State law may also present implications for the costing of extended local calling services, i.e. imputation requirements or the lack thereof.
 See the Texas case study, supra.